Gabrielle-George/Gabrielle-George.github.io/index.md

 The data that we are interested in for the purposes of calculating new timestamps, however, is also in the "buf" field of the UVC Metadata Block.
 According to the [UVC specification](https://www.usb.org/document-library/video-class-v15-document-set), metadata information (referred to as "payload headers") contain the following:
 * Length of the header
-* A bitmap representing which information is specified in the payload
+* A bitmap representing which information is available in the payload
 * A presentation time stamp (PTS) representing the time in device clock units when raw frame capture started
 * A "source clock" value, encoding a source time clock timestamp in device clock units (STC) and the USB bus clock (sof) at that same point in time